gallium-aurum-yttrium/easy-v2ray/README.md

 ## Configure dynamic DNS
 Using a dynamic DNS will ensure that your setup is stable even if the EC2 IP address changes, which happens when the EC2 instance is shut down.

-Alternatively, you can set up an Elastic IP in AWS ECS and skip this step.
-The only benefit is to have an easy to remember name.
+Alternatively, you can set up an Elastic IP in AWS ECS and use it instead as URL.
+Then you can skip this step.
+The only benefit of using a dynamic DNS service is to have an easy to remember name, but not required at all.

 These steps use DNSExit.com as example, but other services [supported by ddupdate](https://github.com/leamas/ddupdate/tree/devel/plugins) will do as well.